LayerZero-Labs/gasolina-gcp/README.md

 ### Setup

-Depending on the environment (i.e testnet/mainnet), fill in the appropriate information regarding DVN addresses and KMS key ids in the `scripts/data` folder.
+Depending on the environment (i.e testnet/mainnet), fill in the appropriate information regarding DVN addresses and KMS key ids in the `scripts/configChangePayloads/data` folder.
 The file names should be `dvn-addresses-<environment>.json` and `kms-keyids-<environment>.json` respectively.
-Take a look at existing testnet examples in the `scripts/data` folder to see how they need to be filled.
+Take a look at existing testnet examples in the `scripts/configChangePayloads/data` folder to see how they need to be filled.

 ### Signatures for changing quorum

 ```
 ts-node scripts/configChangePayloads/createSetQuorumSignatures.ts -e <environment> -c <comma-separated-chain-names> --oldQuorum <number> --newQuorum <number>
-# e.g. ts-node scripts/configChangePayloads/createSetQuorumSignatures.ts -e testnet -c bsc,avalanche --oldQuorum 2 --newQuorum 1
+# e.g. ts-node scripts/configChangePayloads/createSetQuorumSignatures.ts -e testnet -c bsc,avalanche,fantom --oldQuorum 2 --newQuorum 1
 ```

 ### Signatures for adding/removing a signer